-There will be 4x45-minute tutorial quizzes during the term to give you a chance to work on problems on recent course material and receive feedback on your learning.
+There will be 3x45-minute tutorial quizzes during the term to give you a chance to work on problems on recent course material and receive feedback on your learning.
 These quizzes may be completed collaboratively in groups of up to 3 students enrolled in your TUT section who are present and actively contributing to the tutorial quiz that day.
-No communication outside your group, nor use of unauthorized aids are permitted.
-Quizzes must be written in the tutorial section in which you are officially enrolled (i.e., your TUT section showing on ACORN), and you will be asked to show your student identification at tutorials.
+No communication outside your group, nor use of unauthorized aids (e.g., cell phones, etc.) are permitted.
+Quizzes must be written in the tutorial section in which you are officially enrolled (i.e., your TUT section showing on ACORN), and you will be asked to show your student ID and sign the sign-in sheet at tutorials.
 A grade of 0% will be recorded if you are not present at your tutorial the day of the tutorial quiz or if you write a tutorial quiz in another TUT section.